Education through Experience!

 9:30-9:45 Introduction.
 Go over rules and instructions.

 11:45-12:45 Lunch in the Big Red barn with games and activities in the “Kids Corral”.
 (Bring your own lunch and drinks).
-During lunch we will provide each student, chaperone, and yes…teachers too with 1 flavored snow cone.
+During lunch we will provide each student, as well as all other guests, 1 flavored snow cone.
 After lunch students will have time to burn some energy playing on/in all the activities in the barn yard (includes hay rides and Train rides).

 Tours include lessons about and opportunities to interact with and, or observe:

 • Miniature donkeys